duneanalytics/projects/pages/airswap/airswap.md

 ---

-Aave is an open source and non-custodial protocol enabling the creation of money markets.
-Users can earn interest on deposits and borrow assets.
 AirSwap is an open developer community focused on decentralized trading systems.
 AirSwap technology powers peer-to-peer networks using RFQ and LastLook protocols.
 Providing non-slippage trades.